jack-white1/pulscan/README.md

 ## NOTES
 - The code is currently in development and is not yet fully functional
 - The code is not fully tested
-- There is no harmonic summing
 - _Output sigmas may be incorrect_

+## FUTURE WORK
+- Integrate harmonic summing
+- GPU version